EmekaIwuagwu/alveum_assignment/README.md

    terraform apply
    ```

-5. Run the setup script for additional configurations:
+5. Run the setup script for additional configurations (If Any):
    ```bash
    bash scripts/setup.sh
    ```